open-telemetry/opentelemetry-collector-contrib/internal/coreinternal/processor/filterexpr/README.md

 |------------|--------------|---------------------|
 | MetricName | string       | Name of the Metric. |

-In addtion the following functions are available:
+In addition the following functions are available:

 | Name     | Signature               | Description                                                  |
 |----------|-------------------------|--------------------------------------------------------------|